morteza/ACNets/docs/datalad.md

 datalad clone ria+ssh://iris-cluster:/work/projects/acnets/backup/datalad_riastore#~dosenbach2007
 ```

-This will create folder structures and links for the two datasets respectively in `data/julia2018/` and `data/dosenbach2007/` folders, but leaves the content of some files on the server.
+This will create folder structures and links for the two datasets, respectively in `data/julia2018/` and `data/dosenbach2007/` folders, but leave the content of some files on the remote server.

-Most small files such as `.tsv` or `.md` texts will be available offline right away, but larger files like Nifti images are just inaccessible links.
-You need to download them explicitly with DataLad.
+Most small files such as `.tsv` or `.md` texts will be available locally right away, but larger files like Nifti images remain inaccessible until you explicitly download them with DataLad.

 The following code, for example, shows how to download all the scans for a given subject (sub-NVGP01):